 WW Personal Points Launches in the United States, Canada and UK on November 8, 2021

 The new Personal Points plan is now live in the United States, Canada, and United Kingdom.
-If you are a WW member, your app will update with the new plan shortly, if it hasn’t already.
-(Be sure you have updated your app to be the latest version.)
+Be sure you have updated your app to be the latest version.

 When your app updates, you will be prompted to take the Personal Points quiz.
 This takes just a couple minutes and the WW engine will generate your unique daily and weekly points budget.